nonameyo/ThreatIntel-Barque/README.md

 # BARQUE

-SHIPS OF THE GODS, KING, & OF THE PEOPLE.
+SHIPS OF THE GODS, KINGS, & OF THE PEOPLE.
 Web server endpoints to ship desired data across the realms

 > Version 1.0.0

 ### About